Can Deep Neural Networks Predict Data Correlations from Column Names?: Result Breakdowns

 \section{Result Breakdowns}

-We analyze which properties of test cases contribute to making correlations more or less difficult to predict.
-We use column names as features.
-Hence, we break down results based on properties of column names.
-More specifically, we test the following two hypotheses.
+This section explores the question of which properties of test cases contribute to making correlations more or less difficult to predict, breaking down results based on properties of column names.

+The following experiments use the Roberta model and the Pearson correlation coefficient.
+They consider columns correlated for an absolute R-value of at least $0.9$ and a p-Value of at most 5\%.

 \begin{hypothesis} Longer column names yield more information and make prediction more accurate. \end{hypothesis}